 Barnsley Council has certain responsibilities and obligations regarding contaminated land.

-In April 2000 new contaminated land legislation came into force with an improved system for the identification and remediation of contaminated land.
+In April 2000 new contaminated land legislation came into force.
+This will improve the system for the identification and remediation of contaminated land.

-Most issues relating to land contamination can be dealt with via the planning regime, but through the enforcement of Part 2A of the Environmental Protection Act 1990, remediation of land can be demanded where this is not already taking place.
-The process of site investigation and remediation makes sure that all land in the Barnsley area is suitable for current use.
+Most issues relating to land contamination can be dealt with via the planning regime.
+This is through the enforcement of Part 2A of the Environmental Protection Act 1990.
+Remediation of land can be demanded where this is not already taking place.
+The process of site investigation and remediation makes sure that all land in the Barnsley is suitable for current use.

 What do we do?